Sy1ux/Sy1ux/README.md

-- 🔭 I’m currently working on ...
-Comptia cloud +
+- 🔭 I’m currently working on Comptia cloud +.
-- 🌱 I’m currently learning ...
-Haskell
+- 🌱 I’m currently learning Haskell.
-- 👯 I’m looking to collaborate on ...
-Haskell
+- 👯 I’m looking to collaborate on anything I want to learn.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with anything.
-- 💬 Ask me about ...
-Anything
+- 💬 Ask me about anything
-- 📫 How to reach me: ...
-[Mail] daviddefrenne@hotmail.be
+- 📫 How to reach me: daviddefrenne@hotmail.be
-- 😄 Pronouns: ... he/him
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
-I'm making cosplays atm
+- ⚡ Fun fact: I'm making cosplays atm